About Sickle Cell Disease

 Rivipansel has received Orphan Drug status and Fast Track status from the U.S. Food and Drug Administration (FDA), which may lead to speedier delivery to people living with sickle cell disease if the treatment is found to be effective.
 Rivipansel has not been approved for use by any worldwide health authority.

-Future Clinical Trials for Rivipansel
+Ongoing Clinical Trial for Rivipansel